glenfish/glenfish/README.md

 # 	🐟	🐟	🐟

-I'm a full stack developer, currently expanding my skills with Coder Academy in Melbourne, AU
+I'm a full stack developer, currently expanding my skills with Coder Academy in Australia

-💬  Interested in blockchain, human-machine interaction and IoT devices.
-If we're going to have Skynet, let's make sure we can control it
+💬   Im interested in systems that empower people and forms of commerce and interaction that benefit individuals and small communities.

 ⚡   Useless facts: I'm a guitarist, a lover of 80's music and I've driven over 500k miles around the United States in a big rig.
-Collecting and modding mechanical keyboards and building computers are good ways to spend money and waste time.
+Collecting and modding mechanical keyboards and building gaming PC's are good ways to spend money and waste time.
 But I do them anyway.

-Everything is better after coffee.
+Life is better with coffee.